Diego Gambetta

 Diego Gambetta ([ˈdjеːɡo ɡamˈbetta]; born 1952) is an Italian-born social scientist.
-He is a professor of social theory at the European University Institute in Florence, a Carlo Alberto Chair at the Collegio Carlo Alberto in Turin, and an official fellow at Nuffield College, University of Oxford.
+He is a Carlo Alberto Chair at the Collegio Carlo Alberto in Turin.
 He is well known for his vivid and unconventional applications of economic theory and a rational choice theory approach to understanding a variety of social phenomena.
 He has made important analytical contributions to the concept of trust by using game theory and signalling theory.

 Career

 In 1983 Gambetta received his PhD in social and political sciences from the University of Cambridge, where his doctoral supervisor was the late social statistician Cathie Marsh.
 He was first junior and then senior research fellow at King's College, Cambridge, from 1984 to 1991.
 From 1995 until 2003 he was reader in sociology at the University of Oxford and fellow of All Souls College.
 In 2002, he was awarded a title of distinction as professor of sociology and in 2003 he became an official fellow of Nuffield College.
+From 2012 to 2018, he was a professor of social theory at the European University Institute in Florence.
 In 2000 he was elected a fellow of the British Academy.
 He is also a Fellow of the European Academy of Sociology.
-He has held visiting positions at the University of Chicago, Columbia University, Sciences Po and Collége de France in Paris, and Stanford University.
+He has held visiting positions at the University of Chicago, Columbia University, Sciences Po and Collège de France in Paris, and Stanford University.